ggseg/ggseg/README.md

 <img src="man/img/README-unnamed-chunk-3-2.png" width="100%" />

-While default atlas plots wil give you an idea of how the atlases look, you will likely want to project your own data onto the plot.
+While default atlas plots will give you an idea of how the atlases look, you will likely want to project your own data onto the plot.

 ``` r